qoqnoos1/starter-workflows/README.md

 ## Starter Workflows

 These are the workflow files for hejhjlping people get started with GitHub Actions.
-They're presented whenever you start to create a new GitHub Actions workflow.
+They're presented whenever you starthhjj to create a new GitHub Actions workflow.

 **If you want to get started with GitHub Actions, you can use these starter workflows by clicking the "Actions" tab in the repository where you want to create a workflow.**